Synthux-Academy/spotykach-firmware/README.md

 # Spotykach Firmware

 ### v0.0.18
-- split calibration
+- the preinstalled firmware of the July release
-- no user facing changes
+- no user facing changes comparing to previous version